Skill Sheet: What You Will Learn Here

 Don’t regret the mistakes, learn from them – Rueing over the mistakes doesn’t help gain anything, it’s a waste of time.
 Learning from your mistakes can give you experience and wisdom to not repeat those mistakes again.

-Prashant Jain, one of the longest-serving mutual fund managers in the industry, while making investments he doesn’t follow a specific investment strategy.
+Prashant Jain, one of the longest-serving mutual fund managers in the industry, doesn’t follow a specific investing style.
 He relies more on his gut feel or conviction about any specific sector or stock.
 He goes for businesses that have reasonable quality and management, tries to be reasonably diversified and holds on to his investments for the long term.

 Evaluating the management is quite subjective, but one can look at the track record of directors and auditors.
 The most tricky part is to assess the right valuation of the stock.
 He had once said in an interview, “Markets typically extrapolate the short-term growth rate to the long term.
 That is where markets get it wrong, at least over the short periods”.

 Sunil Singhania is the founder of Abakkus Asset Managers, which manages more than Rs 2,200 crore in assets.
-His mantra for investing is that an investor must do what they understand and what they can sustain.
+His investing style suggests investors must do what they understand and what they can sustain.
 So, they should be very clear both in terms of fundamentals as well as leverage, and as long as they are confident about the earnings growth of their investment companies, they need not worry about the corrections that the market undergoes from time to time.